Two Norwich professors each earn $75K Vermont Genetics Network grants for research

 NORTHFIELD, Vt. — Norwich University officials announced that Professors Allison Neal and Thomas Shell each earned a $75,000 Project Award from the Vermont Genetics Network (VGN) for their research projects, totaling $150,000 to Norwich to advance research.

-Assistant Professor of Biology Allison Neal has been awarded a VGN Project Award for $75,000 for her work titled “Division of Labor in Freshwater Trematodes: The Host Longevity Hypothesis.”
-Previously, she has received a Pilot Award and a Small Award from VGN for her work related to this project.
+Dr. Allison Neal, an assistant professor of biology, has been awarded a VGN Project Award for $75,000 for her work titled “Division of Labor in Freshwater Trematodes: The Host Longevity Hypothesis.”
+Previously, she has received a Pilot Award and a Small Award from the network for her work related to this project.

 Neal also includes many students in her lab providing a high-impact practice for Norwich students.
 She worked with two VGN-funded students during the summer of 2017 and other students funded through the NU Undergraduate Research program.
 These students have presented their work with her at regional and national conferences, in particular, one student presented at Posters on the Hill.
 She has also mentored several Honors Program student in her lab in both the Honors Contract course and the Honors Thesis.
 She plans to include students in her lab this coming summer.

-Assistant Professor of Chemistry Thomas Shell has been awarded a VGN Project Award for $75,000 for a second year.
+Dr. Thomas Shell, an assistant professor of chemistry, has been awarded a $75,000 VGN Project Award for a second year.
 He has been working on his research titled “Development of Photopharmaceuticals to Treat Head and Neck Cancer” since coming to Norwich in 2017.
 Shell has published peer-reviewed papers on his work and is actively trying to obtaining external funding.

 About Norwich University